ralonsodeniz/gatsby-portfolio/README.md

 # Raúl Alonso Déniz portfolio

 ## Info
 This is my personal portfolio.
-It is a rework based on Jacobo Martinez [gatsby-simplefolio](https://github.com/cobidev/gatsby-simplefolio) with some extended features such as a skills component and support for open graph protocol.
+It is a rework based on Jacobo Martinez [gatsby-simplefolio](https://github.com/cobidev/gatsby-simplefolio) template with some extended features such as a skills component and support for open graph protocol.

 ## Technologies used